How We Worship

 Friday Night Live at 7:30pm

-Once a month, we celebrate Shabbat with our musical service, Friday Night Live, composed by Craig Taubman, complete with drums, guitar, piano and flute.
+We celebrate Shabbat with our musical service, Friday Night Live, composed by Craig Taubman, complete with drums, guitar, piano and flute.
 Enjoy dancing in the aisles, egg shakers, a story and so much more as we dance and sing our way through the Shabbat liturgy.
 FREE Babysitting is available for Friday Night Live Service.
 Please register your child at 781-749-8103.

 Shabbat Morning Services at 10:30 am, followed by a Kiddush luncheon